adeenal/cs152project/index.md

 While we are using the image style of a certain artist, we are not attempting to take credit for or plagiarise their work.
 Moreover, we recognize how the original art should be attributed to the artist of the original image and how the original images we input into the model to be converted still belong to the original owner.
 There exists the question of who the converted art belongs to as it exists in a grey area between the artist style, the original image owner, and the user of the model.

+## Reflection
+In this project, we've studied how to accomplish complicated image-to-image translation jobs through the newly-developed CycleGAN architecture.
+However, our way of implementing the CycleGAN model is not polished, and there are a lot of approaches to improve the performance of our behavior.
+These could be interesting topics for continuing work.
+*In our experiment, we only built a basic CycleGAN model with rudimentary generators and discriminators.
+They did work, but we didn’t spend enough time on improving their performance.
+In fact, if we have more time, we can definitely test more on the parameters and neural network layers.
+Moreover, in real-life projects and scientific research, there are a huge amount of known and emerging approaches to improve the performance of GAN.
+For example, one can do feature matching, minibatch discrimination, one-sided label smoothing, or historical averaging.
+Some of these techniques may also be applied to improving the behavior of our CycleGAN model, and investigating which of them work well can be an interesting research topic.

+*Besides the CycleGAN model itself, we can also improve our results by looking into this specific question.
+For example, we mentioned in our discussion section that the effectiveness of the model is largely affected by the traits of the original input photo, including image brightness, saturation, contrast.
+Thus, if we could study more on computer vision and learn more about how to deal with these image arguments, we would be able to better conquer the problem caused by extreme image augments.

 ## Citations
 1. How to Automatically Generate Textual Descriptions for Photographs with Deep Learning